andy-puertas/devmtn-notes/SQL/4.2: more advanced.md

 ## Todd's Focus Questions:
-* What Is a foerign key?
+* What Is a foreign key?
 * What does an Inner Join do?
 * What does Aliasing allow you to do?
 * What character does the Like keyword replace when using Where?